Manitoba Black Bear Hunting

 Hunting Pressure at Riverside Lodge

-Riverside Lodge guests are the only Bear hunters you will see.
+Riverside Lodge guests are likely the only Bear hunters you will see.
 We have hunting rights to thousands of square miles of wilderness, swamps, river bottoms, and grain fields.
 It is not an easy task preparing/maintaining our bait sites and stands, but we put in a lot of effort to give each guest a hunt of a lifetime.

 We are all experienced professional guides who are very proud of our work.
 We know the area and the bears.